gooy/aurelia-dialogs/README.md

 # Aurelia Dialogs

-Creates dialogs and takes care of their lifecycle events and depths.
+A dialog service that creates dialogs/modals from a VM and takes care of their lifecycle events and depths.

 ## Demo